pj323/Natural_Language_Processing/README.md

-# Natural_Language_Processing with Naïve Bayes mode
+# Natural_Language_Processing with Naïve Bayes model

 Analyze the given Spam Collection dataset & Analyze the Sentiment dataset using NLP